 The Advanced Ringing Academy is primarily aimed at members under the age of 25 and prospective members.
 Ideally attendees would do the whole eight days but shorter attendance can probably be accommodated.

-Finally, this isn't a tower grab type of event, although over the course of the eight days we are likely to go to 20 or so different towers.
+Finally, this isn't a tower grab type of event, although over the course of the eight days we are likely to go to 20 or so different towers (see below).
 This is all about learning and developing ringing skills - method ringing, striking, and conducting (if that's what you want to develop), particularly on higher numbers where experience is harder to get.